IanPeake/FatMaxxer/README.md

 Replay is at up to 60x real time.

 ## Known issues / limitations ##
-- _Needless to say, I will not be held responsible for any app malfunction which causes you to overtrain!_
+- _Needless to say, I will not be held responsible for any app malfunction which causes you to overtrain or otherwise injure yourself_
 - GraphView plotter is quirky and could be replaced
 - Android may pause (kill) the app unpredictably.
 Enable the "Leave screen on" option, check on the app regularly, and avoid using other apps while in use.
 - Audio update period should not need to be customized; it should be detectable from metrics like ⍺1---it's an objective measure of effort, after all